Sertraline and Kava: Can You Take Them Together?

 What happens when you take sertraline with kava?

 Sertraline is a selective serotonin reuptake inhibitor (SSRI) prescribed for depression, generalized anxiety, social anxiety, panic disorder, OCD, PTSD, and premenstrual dysphoric disorder.
-Kava is a beverage and supplement derived from the root of Piper methysticum, traditionally used in Pacific Island cultures and marketed in Western countries as a natural treatment for anxiety and insomnia.
-Kavalactones, the active compounds in kava, act on GABA receptors and other targets to produce sedation, muscle relaxation, and anxiolysis.
+Kava is a supplement and beverage made from the root of Piper methysticum, traditionally used in Pacific Island cultures and marketed in Western countries as a natural remedy for anxiety and insomnia.
+Its active compounds, the kavalactones, act on GABA receptors and other targets to produce sedation, muscle relaxation, and a calming effect.

 Why is this important?